Last updated July 2026

 Where to Learn More

-Auckland Council — Castor Bay Beach Reserve — official council park page with facility list and current condition information.
+Auckland Council — Castor Bay Beach Reserve: official page with facility details, access information and current conditions.

 Frequently Asked Questions

-Climbing equipment, a wobbly bridge and interactive play toys — a small neighbourhood playground rather than a destination park.
+Climbing equipment, a wobbly bridge and interactive toys on a small neighbourhood scale.

-The nearest public toilets are within walking distance along The Esplanade.
+The nearest public toilets are within easy walking distance along The Esplanade.

 Is there a beach shower?